Save the Children, D.R. (2019 – Today)

 Natural Resources Defense Council (2017 – Today)

-Since 2017 we have donated nearly US$800 to the Natural Resources Defense Council, a non-profit international environmental advocacy group to support their work towards conservation, and climate change advocacy.
+By Dec.
+2019 we have donated over US$900 to the Natural Resources Defense Council, a non-profit international environmental advocacy group to support their work towards conservation, and climate change advocacy.

 You can support them by making your own donation here.